 Sexual and gender-based misconduct is a violation of a person's rights, dignity, and integrity.
-Acts of sexual and gender-based misconduct represent a fundamental failure by a community member to recognize and to respect the intrinsic worth and dignity of another.
-Acts of sexual and gender-based misconduct are harmful to our community as a whole and will not be tolerated at the College.
+Acts of SGBM represent a fundamental failure by a community member to recognize and to respect the intrinsic worth and dignity of another.
+Acts of SGBM are harmful to our community as a whole and will not be tolerated at the College.
 Such acts corrupt the integrity of the educational process and are contrary to the Humanics philosophy, upon which the College mission is built.

-All members of the College community should be free from any sexual and gender-based misconduct in the classroom; the social, recreational, and residential environment; and the workplace.
-The College seeks to foster a climate free from sexual and gender-based misconduct through a coordinated education and prevention program and clear and effective policies, including investigative and grievance procedures that are prompt, equitable, and accessible to all.
-In response to any reported sexual and gender-based misconduct, the College will take all appropriate steps to eliminate the misconduct, prevent its recurrence, and address its effects.
+All members of the College community should be free from any SGBM in the classroom; the social, recreational, and residential environment; and the workplace.
+The College seeks to foster a climate free from SGBM through a coordinated education and prevention program and clear and effective policies, including investigative and grievance procedures that are prompt, equitable, and accessible to all.
+In response to any reported SGBM, the College will take all appropriate steps to eliminate the misconduct, prevent its recurrence, and address its effects.

-To foster a climate of respect for oneself, for one another, and to provide for the safety and security of our community, the College expects all community members to take action to prevent acts of sexual and gender-based misconduct.
+To foster a climate of respect for oneself, for one another, and to provide for the safety and security of our community, the College expects all community members to take action to prevent acts of SGBM.
 Creating a safe campus environment is the responsibility of all members of the College community, both individually and collectively.

-To foster a climate that encourages reporting of sexual and gender-based misconduct, the College will actively educate the community, will respond to all allegations promptly, and will provide supportive measures to address the safety, emotional well-being, and academic needs of the individuals involved.
-Employees responding to reports of sexual and gender-based misconduct will act in a manner that recognizes the inherent dignity of the individuals involved.
+To foster a climate that encourages reporting of SGBM, the College will actively educate the community, will respond to all allegations promptly, and will provide supportive measures to address the safety, emotional well-being, and academic needs of the individuals involved.
+Employees responding to reports of SGBM will act in a manner that recognizes the inherent dignity of the individuals involved.